lordblendi/react-board-mockup/README.md

-# React mockup
+# Board View ReactJS mockup

-Project to get to know react
+Simple ReactJS application to check if this fits our Board View idea